sebastianseeds/SBS-ana/README.md

     ```

 2. Install necessary dependencies:

-    ```sh
-    All necessary steps for installation can be found in the JLab internal DocDB here https://sbs.jlab.org/cgi-bin/DocDB/private/ShowDocument?docid=423
+All necessary steps for installation can be found in the [JLab internal DocDB] (https://sbs.jlab.org/cgi-bin/DocDB/private/ShowDocument?docid=423)
-    ```

 ## Usage

 ### Running Analysis

 Each analysis script contains several arguments aimed at a limited analysis purpose.
-Scripts will contain a preamble comment describing the script's purpose and a comment before MAIN which explans each argument.
+Scripts will contain a preamble comment describing the script's purpose and a comment before MAIN which explains each argument.

 The Project Structure section gives a brief explanation of each script.